cygnus-x-i/duck/README.md

 # duck

-i stole the duck sound from youtube.
-It is 100% copyrighted, all credit goes to the duck.
+i stole the duck sound from youtube. all credit goes to the duck.

 INSTALLATION: